shiro/map2/README.md

 - [ ] more built-ins
 - [ ] lots of example scripts
 - [ ] configurable input fd patterns
+- [ ] escaped characters in strings and key sequences

 # Authors